50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

 CSS specificity determines which styles take precedence when multiple conflicting styles are applied to an element.
 It is calculated based on the combination of selectors used to target an element, with higher specificity values overriding lower ones.
 Specificity is crucial for understanding how styles cascade and are applied to elements.
+Knowing how specificity works helps in creating predictable and manageable stylesheets, resolving conflicts, and ensuring that the intended styles are consistently applied.

 92. What are CSS custom properties (variables), and how do they differ from preprocessor variables?